cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 Operators are identified by the use of a dollar sign (`$`) prefix in the name field.

-There are two core types of operators in the selector syntax:
+The selector syntax has two core types of operators:

 -	Combination operators.
 -	Condition operators.